 In this article, TECHVIFY Vietnam will analyze and compare the advantages and disadvantages of Scrum vs. Waterfall.

-Difference between waterfall and scrum methodology – an overview:
+Difference between Scrum vs. Waterfall methodology – an overview:

 In our previous articles, we have introduced some basic information about how the Scrum process and Waterfall process work.
 So here are the main differences between these two software development methodologies:

 |Development is iterative and incremental||Development is phase-based and sequential|